nghttp2/nghttp2/doc/h2load.1.rst

     used  for  all requests.
 The  base  URI overrides  all values  defined either  at  the command  line or  inside input files.

+.. option:: --npn-list=<LIST>

+    Comma delimited list of  ALPN protocol identifier sorted in the  order of preference.
+That  means most desirable protocol comes  first.
+This  is used  in both  ALPN and NPN.
+The parameter must be  delimited by a single comma only  and any  white spaces  are  treated as  a part  of protocol string.

+    Default: ``h2,h2-16,h2-14,spdy/3.1,spdy/3,spdy/2,http/1.1``

 .. option:: -v, --verbose